 The first step in learning how to kitesurf is to learn to handle the material: the kite, the harness, the kite lines, the board.
 It is an art not to lose any of this in the sea, not to cause any life threatening wounds to anyone and to keep everything in the right place.
 Once that hurdle has been taken, you learn to body drag: dragging yourself in the water, pulled by your kite, a rather pleasant feeling.

 Next is the water start, a phase that, upon successful completion, will lead to grandiose euphoria.
-You are euphoric because you are finally standing straight on the board, but few seconds later you have no clue about what you are expected to do next.
+You are euphoric because you are finally standing on the board, but only few seconds later you have no clue about what you are expected to do next.
 This results in helplessness, countless crashes in true Laurel & Hardy style, to the amusement of those who are watching.

 Eventually, I learned kitesurfing quite easily, yet with bruised knees and a blue shin.
 I remember the moment I was kitesurfing independently, looking around me, the silhouette of the mountains in the far back, the different shades of blue beneath me and the instructor who, from a distance, gave me a thumbs up.
-Right then, I felt intensely satisfied and proud, as a child that just learnt to ride a bike.
-I realized that this was due to the fact that I had really been open-minded.
+Right then, I felt intensely satisfied and proud, like a child that had just learnt to ride a bike.
+I realised that this was due to the fact that I had really been open-minded.